dylan-lang/lsp-dylan/README.md

       The emacs variable takes priority if both are set.

-3. Start emacs and make sure that `setup.el` is loaded.
+3. Start emacs and make sure that `lsp-dylan.el` is loaded.
 For example:

-     `emacs --load=/path/to/lsp-dylan/setup.el`
+     `emacs --load=/path/to/lsp-dylan/lsp-dylan.el`

    Obviously you may modify your Emacs init file instead, if you prefer.